How MDM partitions unify data

 - Reconciliation rules — Each unified resource or relationship applies reconciliation strategies to decide which properties win, how conflicts are resolved, and when to merge or split entities.

-- Search-ready aggregates — After reconciliation, the partition indexes the output so applications can query, facet, and include related information with the same APIs used by source partitions.
+- Search-ready aggregates — After reconciliation, the partition indexes the output so applications can query, facet, and include related information through the Data Partition API.

 Configuration model